 2 – Start from the lowest point to be painted and work your way up.
 This will allow easier use of the pole and less changes in the pole extension length.
 This will also give you time to get used to painting with the pole at various extensions.

-3 – When moving a fully extended pole around, grip the middle extension towards the top near the last section and also grip where the lower pole and the middle extension meet.
+3 – When moving a fully extended pole around, grip the middle extension towards the top near the last section.
+Also grip where the lower pole and the middle extension meet.
 This grip makes it easier to control the pole and puts less strain on the upper extensions.
 Always support the extended pole with both hands when raising or lowering it.

 4 – Do not push too hard when painting or loading the roller with paint.
 It is much easier to let the roller do the work for you.